iknaio/iknaio-api-tutorial/README.md

 ## Notebook preparation

 The tutorial will make use of several notebooks, which are available in this repository.

+As a first step, clone this repository to your local drive

+    git clone git@github.com:iknaio/iknaio-api-tutorial.git

 You can run the notebooks locally, as follows: